GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 Clicking on the action button opens a text input field:

-{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/3eVno9EWU28kN2DP2xIT.png", alt="Notification on Android with an opened text input field", width="800", height="330" %}
+{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/3eVno9EWU28kN2DP2xIT.png", alt="Notification on Android with an opened text input field.", width="800", height="330" %}

 You can customize the placeholder for the text input field: